nagavijays/crux-backend/README.md

 ## Google chrome UX:

 - Create a BigQuery project in Google cloud and enable the BigQuery API.
+- Create a project with the billing setup.
+The project ID is noted down.
 - Create a service account and download the API key json file in local machine.
 - Set the path in the terminal.  ```export GOOGLE_APPLICATION_CREDENTIALS="/path/apikey.json"```